-- (a) The nadir viewing shortwave spectrometer of TROPOMI operates in the ultraviolet (UV), VIS, NIR and SWIR bands (see table below), the polarization sensitivity of TROPOMI is reduced to less than 0.5 % with a polarization scrambler; - (b) Typical spectral resolutions of short-wave sounders are fractions of a nanometre (see Table 3.10); - (c) Spatial resolution is in the order of 10 km for TROPOMI it is 7 km x 7 km; - (d) Horizontal sampling is not necessarily continuous and contiguous.
+- (b) Typical spectral resolutions of short-wave sounders are fractions of a nanometre (see Table 3.10); - (c) Spatial resolution is in the order of 10 km for TROPOMI it is 7 km x 7 km; - (d) Horizontal sampling is not necessarily continuous and contiguous; - (e) Scanning.
 However for TROPOMI it is contiguous thus providing imaging capability; - (e) The scanning capabilities can be from nadir-only pointing to a swath of a few thousand kilometres.
-In the case of TROPOMI it has a swath of 2 600 km; - (f) Applicable both in LEO and GEO.
+In the case of TROPOMI it has a swath of 2 600 km;

+(f) Applicable both in LEO and GEO.

-Generally speaking cross-nadir SW sounders may be used in atmospheric chemistry for monitoring a number of species.
-Which species are detectable is determined by the spectral bands and necessitates sufficient spectral resolution.
+Depending on spectral bands and resolution, Generally speaking cross-nadir scanning-SW sounders may be used in atmospheric chemistry for monitoring a number of species, mostly.
+Which species are detectable is determined by the spectral bands used and necessitates sufficient spectral resolution.
 Good spatial resolution benefits sounding because it increases the number of clear-sky views.
 Contiguous sampling is a priori less critical however it has the great advantage of enabling imaging capabilities.
 Species that can be retrieved, depending on spectral coverage, include: